EmmanuelMMontesinos/My_Cronos/README.md

 After registering workers from the Management application:

 1. Open the my_cronos.py application to access the numeric keypad.
-2. Enter the worker's password (maximum 8 digits).
+2. Enter the worker's id turn entry (maximum 8 digits).
 3. Use the Registry application to view the shift history.
 4. Use the Management application to manage the worker database, including creation, viewing, and deletion of records.